anmobor2/the-real-devops-challenge/challenge-2/README.md

 ## instructions
 I have used minikube for the kubernetes cluster.
-The following steps are to be followed to deploy the application on the cluster. minikube start minikube addons enable ingress
+The following steps are to be followed to deploy the application on the cluster. minikube start

-kubectl apply -f python-http-server/namespace.yaml
+First:kubectl apply -f python-http-server/namespace.yaml

-helm install my-http-server ./python-http-server --namespace my-http-server
+Second: helm install my-http-server ./python-http-server --namespace my-http-server

 minikube tunnel

 minikube ip

+third:
 curl --resolve "python-http-server.<minikube-ip>.nip.io:80:127.0.0.1" -i http://python-http-server.<minikube-ip>.nip.io

 my case the minikube ip is